 Bush Varietal: Yunnan Da Ye (large leaf)

-It has a pleasant and smooth earthy flavor, with a slight hint of smokiness at the first steeping, notes of dark chocolate and caramel, and a smooth aftertaste.
+It has a pleasant and smooth earthy flavor, liquor is very smooth, full bodied, has notes of dark chocolate and caramel, and sweet aftertaste.
 No musty taste.
 You will notice that it becomes sweeter with each steeping.